TOM PURDOM

 Friends and Relations Bibliography Quotes

 The rest of this site is a grab bag containing stuff culled from my activities as a science fiction writer, music critic, arts writer, and general freelance writer.
 The science fiction section contains a bibliography of my recent SF, excerpts from stories, and the complete text of my first story.
 FAQs includes answers to some of the questions people tend to ask writers, such as How much do you make?, Where do you get your ideas?, and How do you submit manuscripts to editors?
-The music writing section includes excerpts from reviews, articles on female percussionists and the art of the accompanist, and other items collected from twenty years of writing about music and the arts.
+The music writing section includes excerpts from reviews, articles on female percussionists and the art of the accompanist, and other items collected from thirty-eight years of writing about music and the arts.
 The essays include a memoir on model airplanes, some advice for parents, and a good natured look at the evolution of grownup sex appeal.

 ELECTRONIC REPRINTS